Freedom of Information Act (FOIA)

 For parties to IDHR investigations:

+A request for investigation file review may not require a request under FOIA.
 Are you looking to review an IDHR investigation file?

 What Happens After the FOIA Request is Submitted?

 All requests are processed in the order in which they are received.
 The IDHR will respond within five (5) working days of receipt of the request.
 An extension of five (5) working days is allowed with written notification to the requester.

 How Do I Appeal the Denial of a FOIA Request?